Danish Farooq Bhat: Bengaluru

 On 25 July 2021, it was announced that Danish had joined Indian Super League club Bengaluru on a two-year deal.
 On August 15, he made his debut in a 1–0 2021 AFC Cup play-off round win against Maldivian club Eagles.
 On 24 November, he made his ISL debut as a substitute for Jayesh Rane in a 3–1 loss against Odisha.
 Danish scored his first ever ISL goal in a 3–3 draw against ATK Mohun Bagan on 16 December.

 Kerala Blasters

-On 31 January 2023, Danish joined Indian Super League club Kerala Blasters on a three and a half-year deal for a reported fee of ₹2.5 million.
+On 31 January 2023, Danish joined Indian Super League club Kerala Blasters on a three-and-a-half-year deal for a reported fee of ₹2.5 million.
 He made his debut for the Blasters on 3 November in a 1–0 loss against East Bengal by coming as a substitute for Jeakson Singh in the 75th minute.

+After his debut season, Danish played his first match of the 2023–24 season on 13 August 2023 against Gokulam Kerala FC in the 2023 Durand Cup tournament as a substitute for Jeakson Singh, which they lost 3–4.
+He scored his first goal for the club on 21 August against Indian Air Force.
+He also assisted Bidyashagar's goal and helped in a 5–0 victory.
+Danish scored his first league goal for the club in the league on 8 October against Mumbai City, in a 2–1 loss.

 International career

 In March 2022, Danish was called up for the national squad by coach Igor Štimac ahead of India's two friendly matches against Bahrain and Belarus.
 He made his debut on 23 March against Bahrain in their 2–1 defeat.

+After three years out of the squad, newly-appointed India coach Khalid Jamil called Danish up as part of the squad for the CAFA Nations Cup.
+He made his first national team appearance since 2022 in the first match of the tournament against host team Tajikistan on 29 August 2025, coming on as a 55th minute substitute in a 2–1 win for India.